 wc -c to compute the expected length of the downloaded file in bytes.

 Often, you will want to download a pre-compiled binary for a tool.
 When doing this, use

 ExternalTool instead for help with extracting the binary from the download.
 See Installing tools.

 Want support for HTTP requests?
 Let us know.

 It is not safe to use

-DownloadFilefor mutable HTTP requests, as it will never ping the server for updates once it is cached.
+DownloadFilefor most HTTP requests, as it will never ping the server for updates once it is cached.
 It is also not safe to use the

 requestslibrary or similar because it will not be cached safely.